 - Utilizes resources to answer inquiries for test information and basic specimen tube type issues.

 - Understands and follow all safety, infection control, and OSHA Blood Borne Pathogen guidelines.

-- Understand and follow all HIPAA guidelines.
+- Understands and follow all HIPAA guidelines

 - Efficiency, by timely performance of procedures and determining priority.

-- Maintains and supports, with all staff, a service oriented relationship with customers.
+- Maintains and supports with all staff.

 - Enthusiastically performs miscellaneous duties with completion in a designated time frame.